Lost in Space (comics): Other Lost In Space comics

+Movie Adapatation

 In 1998 Dark Horse Comics published a tie-in comic based on that year's Lost in Space film which ran for three issues.

+The Lost Adventures

+Irwin Allen's Lost in Space: The Lost Adventures were a series of comics published in 2016 by American Gothic Press, based on two unused scripts for the original series, "The Curious Galactics" and "Malice in Wonderland" by Carey Wilbur.
+These never filmed scripts were adapted by Holly Interlandi into a series of comics, with art by Kostas Pantoulas and Patrick McEvoy.
+While "The Curious Galactics" was originally a First Season script, both stories are presented as being set after the events of Season Three.

+Netflix Reboot

 A new comic based on the reboot of Lost in Space, sub-titled Countdown to Danger was published in four parts during 2019.
 The new comic is written by Richard Dinnick and Brian Buccellato with art by Zid.

 Related comics

 A comic book named Space Family Robinson was published by Gold Key Comics and written by Gaylord DuBois.
 The Robinsons were: scientist father Craig, scientist mother June, early teens Tim (son) and Tammy (daughter), along with pets Clancy (dog) and Yakker (parrot).
 They lived in "Space Station One", a spacious moving craft with hydroponic gardens, observatory, and 2 small shuttle crafts ("Spacemobiles").
 In the second issue, a cosmic storm deposited them far from Earth and they have adventures while they try to work their way home.
 That comic book is not a spinoff of the TV series but was in print prior to the conception of the show.

 Space Family Robinson was published by Whitman and distributed by Western Publishing and sold for 60 cents each.
 They featured captions on their front covers such as #58's:

-"An Emergency Landing on a War-Torn Planet Brings the Robinsons their strangest experience in Space!"

 They were also sold in plastic packages of three comic books for $1.39 ($1.80 value) with other titles in the package such as Buck Rogers #14 and Doctor Solar #30.

 In 1966 the weekly UK publication Lady Penelope, the comic for girls who love television, printed Space Family Robinson stories.
 These used the same characters and technology as the Gold Key titles but were original scripts, not reprints.
 Authorship is not known for certain, although there is good reason to think that some may have been written by then sub-editor on Lady Penelope, Brian Woodford.
 The artist was John Burns.